 The Friends of Horsey Seals provide volunteer seal wardens, trained to recognise and understand the needs of the seals and equipment to step in to help rescue pups if needed.
 They aim to ensure that visitors take advantage of the viewing points in the dunes where they can safely observe the seals without causing disturbance and answer questions from visitors to improve understanding of the seal colony.

-We’d like to help and from January 2016 will offer an optional £1 donation to The Friends of Horsey Seals on every booking made at Dairy Barns.
+We offer an optional £1 donation to The Friends of Horsey Seals on every booking made at Dairy Barns.
 We hope you’ll help us support their work by ticking the box on our booking farm to give just £1 when you come to stay at Dairy Barns.
 We hope to raise around £700 over the course of the year which will help provide posts and ropes to mark paths and train and equip volunteers as well as pay for their second-hand 4-wheel drive vehicle for seal rescues.

 If you’d like to support them, why not buy a membership to Friends of Horsey Seals.
 Just £5.50 gives regular newsletters and members’ access to their website.
 Please see www.friendsofhorseyseals.com or if you’re lucky enough to visit the seals at Horsey, speak to a volunteer, pick up a leaflet and maybe buy a souvenir.